newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/appraiser-company-register.md

 > **Once completed you will have:**
 >
-> - Registration number for your Appraisal Management Company
+> - An appraisal management company registration number